Support Us Button Widget

 Two versions of Valentine’s Meat Juice packaging. | Photo by RICtoday

-Major manufacturing stopped in the 1950s, when the company closed up the largest factory at Brook Road + Chamberlayne Avenue.
+Major manufacturing stopped in the 1950s, when the company closed up the largest factory at Brook Road and Chamberlayne Avenue.
 Even as shelves stopped stocking meat juice, the legacy of the tonic lived on.

 MeatJuiceAd_NoNumber_TheValentine copy